swiftlang/swift-evolution/proposals/nnnn-actors.md

 Under reentrant rules, the above code could be unsafe, changing our wallet's balance to zero right before we are about to decrement it (!).

-#### Proposal: Opt-in reentrancy
+#### Proposal: Default non-reentrant actors and opt-in reentrancy

 We could amend our model with the following changes:

 - actors are **non-**reentrant by default
   - external calls from other actors are performed "one by one," they cannot automatically "jump in front of the queue"
-- actor-isolated functions may be annotated with `@alwaysInterleave`, which enables given function to run "interleaved" with other actor functions.
-This enables high-priority request handling and similar patterns.
-- actors which want all their functions to be able to interleave each other, may annotate their definition using `@reentrant`, which causes all functions isolated to this actor to be `@alwaysInterleaving`
+- actors which want all their functions to be able to interleave each other, may annotate their definition using `@reentrant` assumes all of it's functions are `@reentrant`

 > Alternate spelling proposals follow below the example.